The Do’s and Don’ts – Employment Application Process

 So now, when I have candidates who enter “see resume” we will not screen the application and the candidates are sent a rejection letter.
 This is not something that any company likes to do but it is necessary to see what candidates are serious about the position and whether or not they can follow directions.

 SPELL CHECK.
-I can be honest, it took me a long time to spell “definitely” correctly and sometimes I still forget how to spell “restaurant” but when you are applying for a job you do not want to submit anything with spelling errors.
-Spell check doesn’t always catch everything, so you need to make sure you proof read emails and applications before sending or submitting.
-A common mistake in this case can be the spelling of a company’s name.
+I can be honest, it took me a long time to spell “definitely” correctly, and sometimes I still forget how to spell “restaurant” but when you are applying for a job you do not want to submit anything with spelling errors.
+Spell check doesn’t always catch everything, so you need to make sure you proofread emails and applications before sending or submitting them.
+A common mistake, in this case, can be the spelling of a company’s name.
 Yikes!
 You definitely don’t want to misspell a company’s name that you’re applying to.
-Also, when proofing make sure to check your grammar.
+Also, when proofing makes sure to check your grammar.
 It’s even easier to make spelling and grammar mistakes if you are using a cell phone or corresponding.

 NEVER BURN BRIDGES.
 Didn’t get the job?
 Was your application denied?
 OK.
 Being rude and disrespectful will not earn you the job and I can promise you that it WILL keep you from ever getting another opportunity again with this company.
-If the position you applied for is a work from home position, guess what…a lot of work from home companies are in contact with each other.
+If the position you applied for is a work-from-home position, guess what…a lot of work-from-home companies are in contact with each other.
 You never know who could be your boss someday.
 You also never know who knows who.
-Recruiters tend to know each other, share best practices and tips.
-I don’t forget the people who have been rude, nasty or threatening.
+Recruiters tend to know each other and share best practices and tips.
+I don’t forget the people who have been rude, nasty, or threatening.
 I may go through 400-500 applications a month, but if I see a resume come through of someone who sent me an email 8 months previously that had been insulting or hurtful, that name will stand out to me immediately!
 What does someone gain out of a nasty email?
 3 minutes of relief because “you really showed them?”
-I myself am not someone who would go out of my way to spoil an opportunity for someone, but it wouldn’t be hard to forward a nasty email over to a few friends at other work from home companies letting them know how that candidate represents himself/herself.
+I myself am not someone who would go out of my way to spoil an opportunity for someone, but it wouldn’t be hard to forward a nasty email over to a few friends at other work-from-home companies letting them know how that candidate represents himself/herself.